Table of Contents

 This is not an exhaustive list!
 Rings set with coins exist, but are not common on the PAS database.
 DOR-B43092, LIN-A8E677 and WILT-B0C652 are set with denarii of the early 3rd century.
-There are also rings with openwork hoops or shoulders, and of course the ring-keys, a guide to which can be found under LOCKS AND KEYS.
+There are also rings with openwork hoops or shoulders.

 Early Anglo-Saxon finger-rings

 Finger-rings are not particularly common in early Anglo-Saxon graves.
 The most common type is made from a flat strip, usually of silver, spiralling around the finger.
 See LON-C41144 and HAMP-FF2456 for examples (both copper alloy), or MacGregor and Bolick (1993, 169-71) for silver examples from graves.
 The early Anglo-Saxon examples are perhaps flatter and thinner than similar prehistoric or Roman spiral rings.
 Those with stamped decoration are also almost certainly early Anglo-Saxon.
 The type does not seem to be used beyond the 7th century AD.

 Another type which is found in early Anglo-Saxon graves is the wire ring with a tight spiral knot at the bezel, again normally in silver (e.g. NARC-3AE845).
 It should be noted though that there is also evidence for this type of ring in the Roman world (see above, and WILT-9D4288 for references).